sarabhan/RAG-based-AI-teaching-assistant/readme.md

 - Temperature / max_tokens: Adjust in Ollama for deterministic or detailed outputs.

-### This repo is open for further collaborations, discussions, and issues!
+### This repo is open for further collaborations feature additions, discussions, and issues!
 Feel free to create your own issues or head to the discussions page!

 ## ⚠️ Note on This Fork